batuhanilgarr/XML-into-Umbraco-BlockListItem/README.md

 ## Usage

 Follow the instructions in the code to load your XML file into Umbraco.
+You can use the import endpoint by sending a request to `/api/xml/import` with your XML data.

+### Importing XML Data

+To import XML data, send a POST request to the `/api/xml/import` endpoint with the XML file in the body.
+Ensure that the XML structure matches the expected format for the Umbraco CMS.

 ## License